Probabilistic losses

 classes.
 We expect labels to be provided as integers.
 If you want to

-provide labels using one-hot
+provide labels using one-hot representation, please use

-loss.
-There should be # classes
+CategoricalCrossentropy loss.
+There should be # classes floating point

-and a single floating point value per
+values per feature for y_pred and a single floating point value per

-feature for y_true
+feature for y_true.

 In the snippet below, there is a single floating point value per example for

-floating pointing values per example for
+y_true and num_classes floating pointing values per example for

-and the shape of y_pred
+y_pred.
+The shape of y_true is [batch_size] and the shape of y_pred

-is [batch_size, num_classes]
+is [batch_size, num_classes].

 Arguments